psychemedia/storytelling-notes/twa-sisters-binnorie.md

 Somtymes she sank, sometimes she swam,
 With a hie downe, downe, a downe a',
 Untill she came unto the milldam,
-With a hie dowQe, downe, a downe a.
+With a hie downe, downe, a downe a.

 The miller run hastily down the cliffe,
 With a hie downe, downe, a downe a,